800 West Baltimore St.

 Mechanisms associated with protease-activated receptor signaling during inflammation and in the control of membrane barrier function.

-Activity of the serine protease inhibitor, plasminogen activator inhibitor type-2 (PAI-2) as a protector of the retinoblastoma (Rb) protein and its impact on cell growth arrest, cell survival and differentiation.
+Activity of the serine protease inhibitor, plasminogen activator inhibitor type-2 (PAI-2) as a transcriptional modulator and pro-survival factor for macrophages and tumor cells, and its role in deep vein thrombosis.

-Marguerite Buzza (C. J. Martin Fellow, Australia); Research Associate
+- Marguerite Buzza, PhD, (C. J. Martin Fellow, Australia); Research Associate

 Hooper, J.D., Scarman, A.L., Clarke, B., Normyle, J.F., and Antalis, T.M.
 (2000) The mosaic transmembrane serine protease corin is expressed in heart myocytes.
 Eur.
 J. Biochem.
 267(23), 6931-6937.